 When identifying a hotspot, it is vital that you understand what you are looking for.
 Hotspots can appear anywhere on a dog’s body, but despite the variance in location, hotspots generally always look similar.
 A hotspot is a raw area on the skin that can be distinguished by raw, red skin.

 You will notice that your dog will begin to lick the affected area and chew on it in his attempt to alleviate the itching and pain.
 The affected area will often be red in hue and may appear swollen depending on the severity of the hotspot.
 For many hotspots, the dog will experience hair loss in the affected area.
-Hot spots often begin small, but can grow to six to seven inches wide when left untreated.
+Hot spots on dogs often begin small, but can grow to six to seven inches wide when left untreated.
 For some dogs, the appearance of oozing areas or sores will also be a physical demarcation of the presence of a hotspot.

 How Hotspots Are Formed